MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Update-MgCommunicationCallRecordingStatus.md

 ## SYNOPSIS
 Update the application's recording status associated with a call.
 This requires the use of the Teams policy-based recording solution.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaBetaCommunicationCallRecordingStatus](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaCommunicationCallRecordingStatus?view=graph-powershell-beta)

 ## SYNTAX